electricbookworks/electric-book-workflow/README.md

 We like to assemble our epubs (as EPUB2 for compatibility with older ereaders) in [Sigil](https://github.com/user-none/Sigil/).
 If we're not changing something major, it takes five minutes.

 1. Put the HTML files from `_site` into your `Text` folder.
 1. Put the framework's `epub.css` in your `Styles` folder.
 The `epub.css` file is a trimmed version of `screen.css`.
-It does not link to font files and avoids CSS3 features, to work better with popular readers with poor or buggy CSS support, such as Adobe Digital Editions.
+It does not link to font files and avoids CSS3 features, like @fontface, some pseudo classes and media queries, to work better with popular readers with poor or buggy CSS support, such as Adobe Digital Editions.
 1. Replace any SVG images in the `Images` folder with JPG equivalents.
 And search-and-replace any links to .svg in your HTML files with .jpg.
 1. Replace the links to `screen.css` in your `<head>` elements with links to `epub.css`.
-(The `epub.css` stylesheet is the same as `screen.css` but with @font-face rules removed and @media queries removed for compatibility with ADE, which has poor CSS support.)
 1. If your book has a child stylesheet, update that `<link>` path, too.
 Otherwise, remove the blank `<link>`: i.e. `<link href="/css/" rel="stylesheet" type="text/css"/>`.
 1. Copy any fonts into the `Fonts` folder, if you want them embedded.
 (If you don't want to embed fonts, remove any `@font-face` rules from your stylesheet to avoid file-not-found validation errors.
 We don't recommend embedding fonts unless they are required for meaning or unusual character sets.)
 1. Search-and-replace to remove the `nav-bar` div (the link to `/` won't validate in an epub because it's not reachable).
 To find the nav-bar div in Sigil, use this DotAll Regex search: `(?s).<div class="non-printing" id="nav-bar">(.*)<!--#nav-bar-->`.